SAC: Neural Speech Codec with Semantic-Acoustic Dual-Stream Quantization: Introduction

 \begin{itemize}[leftmargin=*,noitemsep] \item We propose \textbf{SAC}, a semantic–acoustic dual-stream neural speech codec.
-By explicitly disentangling speech encoding into parallel semantic and acoustic streams, SAC allows each stream to specialize in modeling linguistic content and acoustic detail, respectively. \item SAC outperforms existing codecs with strong speech reconstruction and semantic representation across different bitrates.
-It attains superior scores in UTMOS and WER, reflecting excellent perceptual quality and intelligibility, while its semantic representation capability is even comparable to that of SSL models. \item We further analyze SAC’s effectiveness in speech disentanglement, paving the way for controllable and anonymized speech applications. \end{itemize}
+By explicitly disentangling speech encoding into parallel semantic and acoustic streams, SAC enables each pathway to specialize in modeling linguistic content and acoustic detail, respectively. \item SAC outperforms existing codecs with strong speech reconstruction quality and semantic representation across different bitrates. \item We validate SAC in TTS downstream tasks, where SAC-based single-stage AR models significantly surpass SOTA pure AR systems in both intelligibility and objective naturalness. \item We further analyze SAC’s effectiveness in speech disentanglement, paving the way for controllable and anonymized speech applications. \end{itemize}